 Standardized Medication Profile (SMP) FHIR IG

-1.0.0-ballot - STU1 Ballot United States of America flag
+1.0.0-publication - STU1 Ballot United States of America flag

 Standardized Medication Profile (SMP) FHIR IG, published by HL7 International / Pharmacy.
-This guide is not an authorized publication; it is the continuous build for version 1.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 1.0.0-publication built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/smp-ig/ and changes regularly.
 See the Directory of published versions

 Domains